-The Trustee believes that good administration and record keeping play a crucial role in ensuring that Scheme Members receive the retirement income due to them.
-In addition, that the type and quality of service experienced by Members has a bearing on the level of Member engagement.
+The Trustee believes that good administration and record keeping play a crucial role in ensuring that Members receive the correct retirement benefits due to them under the Rules of the Scheme.
+The Trustee also believes that the type and quality of service experienced by Members has a bearing on the level of Member engagement.

-The Scheme administrator, EQ, provides quarterly stewardship reports, which includes a breakdown of the administrator's performance relative to the agreed SLA.
-Further information about the administrator's performance relative to the agreed SLA can be found in section 3.
+The Scheme administrator, EQ, provides quarterly stewardship reports, which includes a breakdown of the administrator's performance relative to the agreed SLAs.
+Further information about the administrator's performance relative to the agreed SLAs can be found in section 3.